This section describes how to quickly create a CCE cluster. In this example, the default or simple configurations are in use.

 Basic Settings | |

-*Cluster Name | Name of the cluster to be created.
+* Cluster Name | Name of the cluster to be created.
 A cluster name contains 4 to 128 characters starting with a lowercase letter and not ending with a hyphen (-).
 Only lowercase letters, digits, and hyphens (-) are allowed. |

-*Enterprise Project | This parameter is displayed only for enterprise users who have enabled Enterprise Project Management. |
+* Enterprise Project | This parameter is only displayed for enterprise users who have enabled enterprise projects. |

-*Cluster Version | Choose the latest version. |
+* Cluster Version | Choose the latest version. |

-*Cluster Scale | Maximum number of worker nodes that can be managed by the cluster.
+* Cluster Scale | Maximum number of worker nodes that can be managed by the cluster.
 If you select Nodes: 50, the cluster can manage a maximum of 50 worker nodes. |

 Network Settings | |

-*Network Model | You can select VPC network or Tunnel network.
+* Network Model | You can select VPC network or Tunnel network.
 Retain the default value. |

-*VPC | VPC where the cluster will be located.
+* VPC | VPC where the cluster will be located.
 If no VPC is available, click Create VPC to create one.
-After the VPC is created, click the refresh icon. |
+After creating the VPC, click the refresh icon. |

-*Master Node Subnet | Subnet where master nodes of the cluster are located. |
+* Master Node Subnet | Subnet where master nodes of the cluster are located. |

-*Container CIDR Block | CIDR block used by containers.
-The value determines the maximum number of containers in the cluster.
+* Container CIDR Block | CIDR block used by containers.
+It controls how many pods can run in the cluster.
 Retain the default value. |

 * Pod IP Addresses Reserved for Each Node | The number of container IP addresses that can be allocated to each node (alpha.cce/fixPoolMask) when creating a cluster.
 This parameter determines the maximum number of pods that can be created on each node. |

-*IPv4 Service CIDR Block | CIDR block for Services used by containers in the same cluster to access each other.
+* IPv4 Service CIDR Block | CIDR block for Services used by containers in the same cluster to access each other.
 The value determines the maximum number of Services you can create.
 The value cannot be changed after creation.
 Retain the default value. |

 After a cluster is created, you need to create nodes in the cluster to run workloads.